A MySQL database backup shell script

 If you make this shell script executable and then place an entry in your crontab file, hopefully this will make a decent little MySQL database backup shell script.

-MySQL backups and Linux crontab tutorials
+MySQL backups, crontab entries, and tutorials

 On a related note, if you're not familiar with the Linux crontab facility, here are some of my crontab tutorials: